gness1804/fired-up/readme.md

 In future versions, we hope to add features such as being able to rate each app based on its productivity value (or lack thereof), and display session data accordingly.

-To use in development mode:
+*To use in development mode:*

+* Make sure that you have Node.js, npm, and git installed on your system.
 * Clone down this repo.
 * `npm install.`
 * Run `electron .` or `npm start` to run the application.

-Tested for macOS Sierra and Ubuntu 16.04.
+Tested successfully on macOS Sierra and Ubuntu 16.04.
+Fails on Windows 10 (see issue #60).